Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Hours: Saturday from 10 a.m. to 9 p.m. and Sunday from 10 a.m. to 7 p.m.

-10. Enjoy the rich gastronomic richness of the island
+10. Enjoy the gastronomic richness of the island

-The gastronomy on the island is varied.
-Of rural origin and with great influences from various cultures.
+The gastronomy on the island is varied, of rural origin and with great influences from various cultures.
 It combines pastoral, agricultural and fishing cuisine resulting in a variety of fish, sausages, meat and seafood dishes.
+Not to be missed:

-During Easter, you can also taste the great variety of typical Minorcan sweets and pastries, as well as the traditional Formatjada, a typical local pie filled with different ingredients.
+• The typical sweets during Easter and the traditional Formatjada, a typical local pie filled with different ingredients.

 The weather in Menorca during April